-407 437 3. the parent or legal guardian notifies the District that the child's district of 438 residence has changed.
-[4] 439 B 440 VIII.
-Reporting to the State Board of Education: 441 The District shall annually report to the State Board of Education (a) the number of 442 absences with a valid excuse and (b) the number of absences without a valid excuse.
-443 13.7 444 IX.
-School Efforts to Resolve Attendance Problems 445 A. Parent(s) of all students in grades 1-12 shall be provided written notice from the 446 school or district informing parents of Compulsory Education attendance laws 447 and encouraging parental cooperation.
-448 449 B. A student registering in the school district during the school year shall be 450 provided written notice explaining the school and school district's compulsory 451 education policy.
-452 453 C. A student moving from one school to another within the same district may be 454 provided written notice explaining the school and school district's compulsory 455 education policy.
-456 457 D. The nation to neverte shall also include a description of the appeals present for 457 458 D. The notice to parents shall also include a description of the appeals process for 456 459 contesting a notice of truancy or contesting disciplinary action against a student 460 under this policy.
-461 E. The District shall make reasonable efforts to promote regular attendance and 462 resolve school absenteeism and truancy issues for its students, including the 463 following, as deemed reasonably feasible by the Board or its designee in 464 individual cases: 465 marviadar odoco.
-466 1. counseling of the student by school authorities; 467 issuing a Notice of Truancy to the student or notice of compulsory 468 education violation to the student's parent; 469 3. adjusting the curriculum and schedule if determined necessary to meet 470 special needs of the student; 471 considering alternatives proposed by the parent or legal guardian; 472 5. incorporating attendance into the student's course score and grade if that 473 is determined to be appropriate through an individualized plan developed 474 by the student's parent and teacher with written consent from the parent 475 and with the parent having the right to revoke the consent at any time; 476 6. monitoring school attendance of the student; 477 7. voluntarily participating in truancy mediation, if available; 478 8. providing the student's parent or legal guardian, upon request, a list of 479 resources available to assist the parent or legal guardian in resolving the 480 student's attendance problems; and

-- 9. enlisting the assistance of community and law enforcement agencies and organizations for early intervention services as appropriate and reasonably feasible and to the extent permitted under Utah Code § 53G-8-211.
+The district shall annually report to the State Board of Education (a) the number of absences with a valid excuse and (b) the number of absences without a valid excuse.

+VII.
+School Efforts to Resolve Attendance Problems

+- A. Parent(s) of all students in grades 1-12 shall be provided written notice from the school or district informing parents of Compulsory Education attendance laws and encouraging parental cooperation. - B. A student registering in the school district during the school year shall be provided written notice explaining the school and school district's compulsory education policy. - C. A student moving from one school to another within the same district may be provided written notice explaining the school and school district's compulsory education policy. - D. The notice to parents shall also include a description of the appeals process for contesting a notice of truancy or contesting disciplinary action against a student under this policy. - E. The district shall make reasonable efforts to promote regular attendance and resolve school absenteeism and truancy issues for its students, including the following, as deemed reasonably feasible by the Board or its designee in individual cases: - 1. counseling of the student by school authorities; - 2. issuing a Notice of Truancy to the student or notice of compulsory education violation to the student's parent; - 3. adjusting the curriculum and schedule if determined necessary to meet special needs of the student; - 4. considering alternatives proposed by the parent or legal guardian; - 5. incorporating attendance into the student's course score and grade if that is determined to be appropriate through an individualized plan developed by the student's parent and teacher with written consent from the parent and with the parent having the right to revoke the consent at any time; - 6. monitoring school attendance of the student; - 7. voluntarily participating in truancy mediation, if available; - 8. providing the student's parent or legal guardian, upon request, a list of resources available to assist the parent or legal guardian in resolving the student's attendance problems; and - 9. enlisting the assistance of community and law enforcement agencies and organizations for early intervention services as appropriate and reasonably feasible and to the extent permitted under Utah Code § 53G-8-211.

-F. This policy and related statute do not impose civil liability on the school district or its employees. - G. Each school in the District shall establish procedures to promote regular attendance and resolve school absenteeism and truancy issues which are consistent with this policy.
+- F. This policy and related statute do not impose civil liability on the school district or its employees. - G. Each school in the district shall establish procedures to promote regular attendance and resolve school absenteeism and truancy issues which are consistent with this policy.
 These procedures shall include processes to monitor for chronic absenteeism and to implement interventions for students with chronic absenteeism which are appropriate for the particular circumstances and needs of the school's students and the school.
-District administration shall provide support to schools in establishing procedures and in implementing efforts to promote regular attendance
+District administration shall provide support to schools in establishing procedures and in implementing efforts to promote regular attendance.